gamenerd457/LogisticRegression_l1_regularization_scratch/README.md

-This code is an implementation  of logistic regression with l1 regularization
+This code is an implementation  of logistic regression with l1 regularization from scratch

 we have used a dummy dataset for training